nus-cs2103-AY2324S1/tp/docs/team/sopa301.md

   * Updated references to code files in the `Design` section.
   * Added implementation details for enhanced `find` command.
   * Drafted Planned Enhancements section.
-  * Contributed to `Instructions for Manual Testing` in DG.
+  * Contributed to `Instructions for manual testing` in DG.

 * **Contributions to team-based tasks**:
   * Maintained issue tracker.